Skip to content

 April 13, 2019, after digging in to hold on, the favorite, won Keeneland’s GI $350,000 Jenny Wiley Stakes by one.

 April 13, 2021, Kentucky suspended the use of the Johnson & Johnson vaccine after rare instances of blood clots.
 “To Kentuckians who took the J&J vaccine, you are going to be OK.”
 Beshear said at a news conference.
-Churchill Downs announced that only 15,000 fans would attend the infield for this year’s Derby.
+Churchill Downs announced that only 15,000 fans would attend the infield for the 2021 Derby.